 Apart from its scenery, Port Macquarie is brimming with history, and there are plenty of historical sites and stories for visitors to discover.

 Perched at the mouth of the Hastings River, Port Macquarie is a holiday town on the upper Mid North Coast, just under 400 kilometres north of Sydney (or four and a half hours driving time).

 The distance from Coffs Harbour to Port Macquarie is 160km, the drive usually takes about 1 hr 45 minutes.

 It’s also about 600 kilometres from Brisbane, making it a good stopover point if you’re taking a road trip up Australia’s East Coast.

 Beaches in Port Macquarie you need to see

 Port Macquarie and its surrounding towns are home to many gorgeous beaches, about seventeen if locals are to be believed.
-The official count in town is about eight or so, but we recommend trying to find some of the secret beaches if locals share them.
+The official count in town is about eight, but we recommend trying to find some of the secret beaches if locals share them.

-We have written in detail on our favourite Port Maquarie Beaches here but basically the main ones are
+We have written on our favourite Port Macquarie Beaches here, but basically, the main ones are

 - Town Beach – most accessible

 - Oxley Beach – good for a picnic